 What is the new public charge rule?

-The federal Department of Homeland Security (DHS) has issued new rules that allows the government to deny an individual's application for entry into the U.S. or deny an application to change their immigration status if they use public benefits, including Medicaid.
+Feb.
+24, 2020.
+The federal Department of Homeland Security (DHS) has issued rules that allows the government to deny an individual's application for entry into the U.S. or deny an application to change their immigration status if they use public benefits, including Medicaid.

 - Individuals can be considered a public charge if they currently use public benefits or are likely to use them in the future.
 The determinations are based on education and income levels, among other factors.

 The new rule expands the public benefits that DHS considers in public charge determinations to include:

 - Medicaid, except for anyone under age 21 and pregnant women

 - Food stamps, also known as the Supplemental Nutrition Assistance Program or SNAP